developmentseed/osm-seed/helm/README.md

 ### Install osm-seed onto your cluster

-Look at the `values.yaml` file in this folder to see the various configuration options and values that you need to configure for your installation.
+Look at the [`values.yaml`](osm-seed/values.yaml) file in the `osm-seed` sub-folder to see the various configuration options and values that you need to configure for your installation.
 Then create a `myvalues.yaml` file, where you can over-ride any of the values defined in `values.yaml`.

 You can then install `osm-seed` with: